Portugal in the Eurovision Song Contest 2007: At Eurovision

 In Portugal, the two shows were broadcast on RTP1 and RTP Internacional with commentary by Isabel Angelino and Jorge Gabriel.
-The Portuguese spokesperson, who announced the Portuguese votes during the final, was Francisco Mendes.
+RTP appointed Francisco Mendes as its spokesperson to announce the Portuguese votes during the final.

 Semi-final

 Sabrina took part in technical rehearsals on 14 and 18 May, followed by dress rehearsals on 21 and 22 May.
-The Portuguese performance featured Sabrina wearing a short white dress performing a dance routine with five dancers also dressed in silver, three of them also providing backing vocals and making use of huge reversible fans which held in formation at times throughout the performance: Ana Ferreira, Ana Gonçalves, Andreia, Cláudia Soares and Nélson Araújo.
+The Portuguese performance featured Sabrina wearing a short white dress performing a dance routine with five dancers also dressed in silver, three of them also providing backing vocals and making use of huge reversible fans which held in formation at times throughout the performance: Ana Ferreira, Ana Gonçalves, Andreia, Cláudia Soares, and Nélson Araújo.
 The LED screens displayed a sea of swirling reds.

 At the end of the show, Portugal was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Portugal placed eleventh in the semi-final, receiving a total of 88 points.